anapereira-ast/Astroinformatics_Practices/README.md

-# Practice 1 Astroinformatics
+# Astroinformatics Practices

-This repository contains scripts and outputs from Practice 1 of the TESS light curve analysis project.
-In this practice, we worked with photometric data from the Transiting Exoplanet Survey Satellite (TESS), specifically from Sector 73, to extract and visualize light curves with TOPCAT software.
+This repository contains scripts and outputs from 4 practices of the Astroinformatics course, were we work with TESS light curve analysis project.